2023 Solar Incentives Guide for North New Hyde Park, NY - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Net Metering: Net metering factors in after your solar panels are up and running.
-If you have a net metering agreement with your North New Hyde Park utility company, it will subtract the value of the excess energy your solar system produces from your monthly utility bill.
-In some places, this is a dollar-for-dollar credit, while in others you might get refunded a percentage of the value.
+- Net Metering: Net metering factors in once your solar system is up and running.
+If you've signed a net metering agreement with your North New Hyde Park utility company, they will subtract the value of the excess energy your solar system produces from your monthly utility bill.
+In some areas, this is a dollar-for-dollar credit, while in other places you may receive a refund equivalent to a percentage of the value.

 Federal Solar Incentives

 Federal solar incentives are likely the first thing that you think of when thinking about solar incentives.
-You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
-This incentive is a tax credit equal to a specified percentage of the money you spend on your solar system.
+The Federal Solar Investment Tax Credit, or ITC, is probably the most well-known federal solar incentive.
+The ITC provides a tax credit for a set percentage of your solar system's cost.

 The ITC originally covered 30% of the total cost of solar system installation, and has fluctuated slightly over time between 26-30%.
 The installation date of your solar system will determine what percentage you qualify for.
 The total installation cost includes the panels themselves as well as the cost of accessories, equipment and labor.
 There is no maximum amount you can claim.
 The ITC applies to solar systems installed after January 1, 2006 on your primary or secondary residence.
 The residence must be in the United States and owned by you.